Wise Review 2023: Features, Pros & Cons

 Fees and exchange rates correct at time of research - 24th November 2021

 The examples in the table assume you're sending a bank transfer from a GBP account to a recipient in the Eurozone.
-As you can see, Wise typically offers the best value when compared to traditional banks - and the amount you save can keep on growing the more you send.
+As you can see, Wise typically offers a better value when compared to banks.

 See how much you can save - and get more comparisons over on the Wise website or app.